 If the other driver leaves the scene, the hit driver should try to get the license plate or a description of the vehicle, to ensure identification.
 If the other driver is uninsured, but the hit driver carries Uninsured Motorists’ insurance, this can cover medical expenses and damages.
 If no insurance exists, the only option is suing the uninsured driver.

 If any of this is possible, the authorities might be able to identify the person at fault.

 The good thing is that injured individuals might still be able to recover damages in case they carry Uninsured Motorists' insurance.
-This type of insurance that is regularly cheap can cover medical expenses and property damage in the event of a hit-and-run accident.
+This type of insurance is regularly cheap and can cover medical expenses and property damage in the event of a hit-and-run accident.